 Golfing Luminaries Take the Stand

-Appearing for the state, among others, were Walter Hatch, longtime construction superintendent in the employ of Donald Ross; Fred Wright, a 1923 Walker Cupper and 7-time Massachusetts Amateur champion; and Dr. Lawrence S. Dickinson, distinguished agronomist and longtime member of the faculty at the University of Massachusetts in nearby Amherst.
-Produced by the Commonwealth to argue for Dugmar’s lower valuation, Dickinson was particularly critical of the property’s soil — several samples of which he brought to the Springfield District Courthouse in masonry jars.
+Appearing for the state, among others, were Walter Hatch, longtime construction superintendent in the employ of Donald Ross.
+Fred Wright, a 1923 Walker Cupper and 7-time Massachusetts Amateur champion, took the stand.
+So did Dr. Lawrence S. Dickinson, distinguished agronomist and longtime member of the faculty at the University of Massachusetts in nearby Amherst.
+Produced by the Commonwealth to argue for Dugmar’s lower valuation, Dickinson was particularly critical of the property’s soil.
+As evidence, he toted several samples to the Springfield District Courthouse in masonry jars.

 Appearing for Duggan and Mahar were Orrin Smith and fellow course architect Wayne Stiles, both of whom offered testimony well ahead of their times.
-For instance, while the nine holes themselves were built for $18,000, the architects testified, Dugmar’s golf course actually increased the value of the property around it, including these would-be housing units.
-Similar arguments would be trotted out for several decades to come, only to be shorn of currency and credence following the Great Recession of 2008, from which golf-related real estate values have never fully recovered.
+For instance, while the nine holes themselves were built for $18,000, the architects testified that Dugmar’s golf course actually increased the value of the property around it, including these would-be housing units.
+Similar arguments would be trotted out for several decades to come.

 Assistant Attorney General John S. Derham, a bombastic figure of the non-golfing variety, wasn’t buying any of this conjecture.
 At one stage, he pointedly asked Stiles whether it was “good architecture” to place larger greens on holes requiring a long approach and smaller greens where only a short carry is necessary.
 “Any fool knows that,” snapped Mr. Stiles — or so reported the Springfield Evening Republican, which doggedly covered the hearings from start to finish.